What you Need to Know About Student Finance

-As an A-Level student preparing for university, at some point, you'll need to address the issue of money.
+If you're preparing to go to university, at some point you'll need to address the issue of money.

-How will you finance your 3, 4 or 5 year course?
+How will you finance your three or four year course?
 Although it may not be at the top of your priority list, sooner or later, you'll need to look at your finance options.
-We've put together this post to help guide you through your student finance options and provide you with some practical advice for making your money stretch further as a student
+We've put together this post to help guide you through your student finance options and provide you with some practical advice for making your money stretch further as a student.

 How to budget as a student